awuehler/juke.lute/999.songs/README.md

   - There is NO attempt to put each *.abc music file into a strict and/or a hierarchial anthology

 Also note, my music sessions are a little bit like jazz improvisation given spontaneous invention of melodic solo sequences in a private performance of music.
-Mostly unscripted and always a reflection of the location, mood, and feedback.
+Mostly unscripted and always a reflection of the location, mood, and player feedback.
 Thus, these ABC files are arranged in like-minded fashion because of ongoing free floating jams.

 ## Download the "jukebox"

-The available ZIP file contains a variety of example *.abc files.
+The available ZIP files will contain a variety of *.abc files that are tuned for specific instruments.

-  - A small number, like two dozen or so duplicate ABC files, are copied on purpose into multiple folders because their melodies have more than one impression
+  - A small number duplicate ABC files exists within (and between) each jukebox, and are copied on purpose into multiple folders because their melodies have more than one impression

-A basic exercise for the reader is to download, unpack, and move the juke.lute melody collection into the Music folder used by the LOTRO game.
+A basic exercise for the reader is to download updated versions of each jukebox, (re)move the previous folder, unpack the new zip file into a new (empty) jukebox folder located beneath the Music folder used by LOTRO.

     PS C:\Users\**********\Documents\The Lord of the Rings Online\Music> dir